-We began traveling full time a year and a half ago with a 2-month house sit in Fiji.
+We began traveling full time more than three years ago with a 2-month house sit in Fiji.
 Since then, we’ve returned twice for similar length stays.
 The perfect logistical jumping off point from our former base on Kaua’i, and the perfect place to relax and regroup from intense travel, this South Pacific island nation epitomizes paradise in many people’s minds.
 And, while it’s true that most of the time we’ve incurred zero accommodation costs due to house sitting, we’ve also discovered affordable places to stay in Fiji.

 When people learn we’ve spent a lengthy amount of time in Fiji, many react by saying “Must be nice!”
 The implication is that Fiji is a very expensive destination which only rich people, which we’re certainly not, can afford.
 And yes, it can be, with any number of uber-luxurious resorts to empty your wallet.
 But did you know that at one of many affordable places to stay in Fiji you can spend a night in a lush tropical setting, with an ocean view and comfortable amenities?
 And would you believe you’d be paying about the same price as you’d pay for a branded hotel at an interstate cloverleaf on the U.S. mainland?
 Check our recommendations out!